 7. Get a Job

 Start working part-time during the school year and full-time in the summers as soon as you’re old enough to get a job.
-You can use the money to buy better food, to save for college, or just to save.
+You can use the money to buy better food, save for college, or save.
 There are even plenty of online jobs for teenagers.